 If you include this keyword, use the AUTHOR_README_VERSION keyword to supply a version number for the README file.

 Note: The author README file version is different from, and unrelated to, the application version (as specified via the RESTRICT_APPVERSION keyword).
 The README version applies only to the contents of the README file.
-You might want to change the text in a README file without changing the version of the application; perhaps to clarify existing information or update your contact information.

 By default, APP_USER_DIR creates an application user directory that will be shared by all instances of the application.
 You can use RESTRICT keywords to specify that the directory only be used by a specified version of the application, or when running on a version of IDL with specified attributes such as release, operating system, hardware platform, etc. The RESTRICT keywords allow you to ensure that instances of your application running in different IDL, hardware, and operating system environments store their user data separately, when appropriate.